tomfyfe85/bank_tech_test-/README.md

 Below is the given criteria.

-Given a client makes a deposit of 1000 on 10-01-2023 And a deposit of 2000 on 13-01-2023
-And a withdrawal of 500 on 14-01-2023
-When she prints her bank statement
+Given a client makes a deposit of 1000 on 10-01-2023 and a deposit of 2000 on 13-01-2023 and a withdrawal of 500 on 14-01-2023, when she prints her bank statement then she would see:
-Then she would see

 date || credit || debit || balance <br/>
 14/01/2023 || || 500.00 || 2500.00 <br/>